Available at: all sites

-Our Nuchal Translucency screening program performed at the 11th to 14th week of pregnancy is fully accredited by the Fetal Medicine Foundation.
+Our Nuchal Translucency screening program is fully accredited by the Fetal Medicine Foundation.

 Chromosomes contain the DNA that make up each person’s genetic blueprint.
 Sometimes the number or the arrangement of these chromosomes are abnormal, and can result in various syndromes.
 The most common of these chromosomal abnormalities is Down Syndrome.
 A chromosome problem is possible in ANY pregnancy.
 Although the risk increases with age, the vast majority still occur under the age of 35, as this age group have 90% of all babies.

 Please bring your referral (letter from your doctor) and your Medicare and/or Pension Health care card with you to your appointment.
 It is important to bring all previous imaging and reports relating to your pregnancy.
 Please be on time for your appointment to ensure there is sufficient time to perform the procedure.